A Physician’s Open Letter to Fellow-Catholics on COVID-19 Vaccines and Treatments

 The COVID19 pandemic has created a historical experience that many of us have never encountered before, namely living through an evolving medical crisis in real-time.
 Recommendations that change over time and newly applied scientific discoveries are understandably challenging for many to accept.
 Fortunately, a large part of physician training involves learning how to critically assess and interpret data so as to be able to best help the individual patient.
 Trusting your chosen physician has never been so important.

-Editor’s Note: Part 2 will examine the question of immunity from COVID-19 vaccines, the benefit-risk equation, other safety concerns and possible treatments for the novel coronavirus.
+Part Two examines the question of immunity from COVID-19 vaccines, the benefit-risk equation, other safety concerns and possible treatments for the novel coronavirus.

 - Keywords: